How to Increase DNF Speed on Rocky Linux 9/8

 Depending on the number of parallel downloads set earlier, the initial mirror selection might take a moment.
 However, this is a one-time process.
 Once the optimal mirrors are determined, subsequent DNF operations will be noticeably faster.

-By enabling the fastest mirror and configuring parallel downloads, your DNF package management speed on Rocky Linux 9 or 8 should experience a significant improvement.
+Enabling the fastest mirror and configuring parallel downloads should significantly improve your DNF package management speed on Rocky Linux 9 or 8.

 Enhancing the performance and security of the DNF package manager on Rocky Linux involves more than just enabling parallel downloads and fastest mirrors.
 Several other settings in the dnf.conf file can further optimize the efficiency and safety of your package management process.